Jonah-Development/2D-Matrix-Template-Class-Cpp/README.md

 However, since I felt quite an enjoyment when I started overengineering this class by introducing increasingly more templates, my plan changed: now I wanted to make the most overengineering project I had done for a while.

 If you discover a bug, please check if your headers are up-to-date.
-In case they are, you can submit a bug in the [known bugs file](BUGS.md).
+In case they are, you can submit a bug in the [issues](/issues/) tab.
 Please first check if the bug is already known.

 ## Class-Operators Overview
 You can use the following operators with the class itself: